SiraMirai/journey/CONFIGURATION.md

 ![Graphics Options](https://raw.githubusercontent.com/SiraMirai/journey/main/images/graphics-options.png)
 ![Graphics Options](https://raw.githubusercontent.com/SiraMirai/journey/main/images/graphics-options2.png)

-Double click on `SSE Display Tweaks - Journey Settings` and under `Patches & Fixes` and set the resolution to match your monitor resolution and remove the # at the start of the line.
+Double click on `SSE Display Tweaks - Journey Settings` under `Patches & Fixes` and set the resolution to match your monitor resolution and remove the # at the start of the line.

 ## Optionals